consbulaquena/PicTour/README.md

 # PicTour

 Take a pic.
-Share with your friends.
+Share with your friends. [in progress]